pumpan/pcpremake/readmefillraidbots.md

     🆕 Added: A new feature to add preset bots with ctrl+alt+mouse click on bosses 🆕 Added: Settings to chose if you want big or small (round) Buttons (fill raid, Kick all etc) 🆕 Added: You can now Select automatic loot type on raid creation in the settings menu.
+    🆕 Added: Works with both PCP and PCPRemake
 🛠 Improvements:

     🆕 Edited: you can now use /frb (bossname or part of bossname eg: ony) instead of /frb fill